murkl/arch-os/installer/README.md

-tasks/<id>/task.yaml     where that unit belongs: its stage, its needs, its conditions tasks/<id>/task.sh       what it does — and any file it ships with, beside it hooks/<name>.sh          everything around the work itself lib.sh                   what every script of this tree shares data/                    the tables a language and a country are looked up in locales/                 one <code>.yaml per language this installer speaks
+tasks/<id>/task.yaml     where that unit belongs: its stage, its needs, its conditions tasks/<id>/task.sh       what it does — and any file it ships with, beside it hooks/<name>.sh          everything around the work itself lib.sh                   the little every script of this tree shares data/                    the tables a language and a country are looked up in locales/                 one <code>.yaml per language this installer speaks
 ```